-2. Accrual Basis of Accounting : Under this system of accounting, revenue and expenses are recorded when they are recognized i.e., income is recorded as income when it is accrued (when transaction takes place)

-Irrespective of fact whether cash is received or not.
+(ii) Accrual Basis of Accounting : Under this system of accounting, revenue and expenses are recorded when they are recognized i.e., income is recorded even when it is accrued (when transaction takes place), irrespective of the fact whether cash is received or not.
 Similarly expenses are recorded when they are incurred or become due and not when the cash is paid for them.